zephyrbyt/acuatechat/README.md

 2. Create a feature branch (`git checkout -b feature/your-feature`)
 3. Commit your changes (`git commit -m 'Add your feature'`)
 4. Push and open a Pull Request

 ---

-> ⚠️ Acuate.chat is intended for legitimate privacy use.
-Please always comply with your local laws.

----